codebar/tutorials/js/lesson7/tutorial.md

 > Don't forget that you must refresh your browser when you update the tests!

-# Exercise 1: Unit Coverter
+# Exercise 1: Unit Converter

 Using Jasmine to test drive our code, today we will implement a Unit Converter.

-To get started, download the code from [our github repository](https://github.com/codebar/TestingJavascript).
+To get started, download the code from [our Github repository](https://github.com/codebar/TestingJavascript).

 For Jasmine to work, it must know about our code and test files.
 So, before we begin using Jasmine to test, we must update the `SpecRunner.html` to include our files.
 The code is stored in the `src` directory (which stands for **source**), and our test files in `spec`.